- Employment Law Guide

 The number of new visas that can be issued each year is subject to a cap.
 H-1B visas are capped at 65,000 during a fiscal year; an additional 20,000 are available to those individuals who received a master’s degree or higher from a U.S. institution of higher education.
 H-1B1 visas are limited to 1,400 nationals of Chile and 5,400 nationals of Singapore; E-3 visas are limited to 10,500 nationals of Australia.

 Additional rules apply to employers who are dependent upon H-1B workers or are willful violators of the H-1B rules.
-An H-1B dependent employer is, generally, one whose H-1B workers comprise 15 percent or more of the employer's total workforce.
+An H-1B dependent employer is, generally, one whose H-1B workers comprise at least 15 percent of the employer's full-time equivalent employees.
 Different thresholds apply to smaller employers.
-H-1B dependent employers who wish to hire only H-1B workers who are paid at least $60,000 per year or have a master's degree or higher in a specialty related to the employment, can be exempted from these additional rules.
+H-1B dependent employers that hire H-1B workers who are paid at least $60,000 per year or have a master's degree or higher in a specialty related to the employment, can be exempted from these additional rules.

-- The employer will not displace any similarly employed U.S. worker within 90 days before or after applying for H-1B status, or an extension of status for any H-1B worker;
+- The employer will not displace any similarly employed U.S. worker within 90 days before or after the date of filing of any visa petition supported by an LCA;

-- The employer will not place any H-1B worker employed pursuant to the LCA at the worksite of another employer unless the employer first makes a bona fide inquiry as to whether the other employer has displaced or intends to displace a similarly employed U.S. worker within 90 days before or after the placement of the H-1B worker; and
+- The employer will not place any H-1B worker employed pursuant to the LCA at the worksite of another employer unless the employer first makes a bona fide inquiry as to whether the other employer has displaced or intends to displace a similarly employed U.S. worker within 90 days before or after the placement of the H-1B worker, and the employer applicant has no contrary knowledge; and

 The Department of Labor has also created a new portal for accessing its electronic version of the Form ETA-9035E.
 The iCert system allows employers to have accounts that will automatically populate many of the fields in the form and to track the applications.

-After the Department of Labor certifies the LCA, the employer will apply to the U.S. Citizenship and Immigration Services (USCIS) for approval to employ an alien worker under H-1B status so that alien workers may be hired.
+After the Department of Labor certifies the LCA, the employer will petition the U.S. Citizenship and Immigration Services (USCIS) for approval to employ a specific alien worker under H-1B status.
 For H-1B1 and E-3 visas, after the Department of Labor certifies the LCA, the employer must follow the procedures of USCIS and the Department of State, which differ in some respects from procedures for H-1B visas.

 The Department of Labor’s Wage and Hour Division is responsible for enforcement of this program.